hurkanyakay/react-weekly-day-picker/README.md

-  onPrevClick={function(startDay, selectedDays){}} // called with the new startDay onNextClick={function(startDay, selectedDays){}} // called with the new startDay format={'YYYY-MM-DD'} //format of dates that handled in selectDay and unselectDay functions unavailables={{
+  onPrevClick={function(startDay, selectedDays){}} // called with the new startDay onNextClick={function(startDay, selectedDays){}} // called with the new startDay format={'YYYY-MM-DD'} //format of dates that handled in selectDay and unselectDay functions firstLineFormat={'ddd'} // format for the first line of the day button secondLineFormat={'MMM D'} // format for the second line of the day button firstLineMobileFormat={'dddd'} // format for the first line of the day button mobile secondLineMobileFormat={'MMMM D, Y'} // format for the second line of the day button mobile unavailables={{
     dates:['22 July 2017'],  //unavailable dates list
     relative:[0,1],  //unavailable dates list relative to today (0:today, 1:tomorrow, -1:yesterday)